Here are the details of the Small Footprint VMware Tanzu Application Service for VMs (TAS for VMs) tile for Operations Manager.

 A standard TAS for VMs deployment must have at least 13 VMs, but Small Footprint TAS for VMs requires only four.

 The following image displays a comparison of the number of VMs deployed by TAS for VMs and Small Footprint TAS for VMs.
+For TAS for VMs:

-Use Small Footprint TAS for VMs for smaller Ops Manager deployments on which you intend to host 2500 or fewer apps, as described in Limitations.
-If you want to use Small Footprint TAS for VMs in a production environment, ensure the limitations described below are not an issue in your use case.
+Use Small Footprint TAS for VMs for smaller Operations Manager deployments on which you intend to host 2500 or fewer apps, as described in Limitations.
+If you want to use Small Footprint TAS for VMs in a production environment, ensure the limitations described are not an issue in your use case.

 Small Footprint TAS for VMs is also ideal for the following use cases: